 We love food - we don't hide this.

-We have 3 Cafes: La Perlita, Esperanza Trading Co., and Electrica.
+We have 3 Cafés: La Perlita, Electrica, and our newest café, Cadejo.

 In addition, we have our little roasting company, Reforma Roasters, who keeps all of us fueled day in and day out.